MayNiklas/arduino-nano-ICSP-shield/README.md

 A simple shield, that exposes a 6 pin ICSP header to use an Arduino Nano as a ISP programmer.

+> [!CAUTION] This board has not been physically tested yet, as I'm waiting for the PCBs to arrive.

 ![3D render of the PCB, fully populated](img/render.png)

 ## BOM